boardroom-inc/documentation/README.md

 ![](.gitbook/assets/full-logo-dark.png)

 Boardroom is a protocol-agnostic governance and management platform built to improve distributed decisionmaking across crypto networks.
 We believe these networks will uproot traditional management and ownership structures.
 They have already demonstrated a powerful new economic model for building software applications, wherein users build and operate products and services they use every day.
 In exchange for their contributions, many of these platforms reward users with a direct ownership stake which aligns their success with that of the platform.

 With this ownership comes a responsibility to steward governance, communication, and engagement to ensure a powerful alignment between diverse owners.

 ## Integrate Your Protocol with Boardroom

-If you are looking to add support for your protocol within Boardroom, you'll need to create a protocol integration in [The Goverance SDK](sdk/governance-sdk.md).
+If you are looking to add support for your protocol within Boardroom, you'll need to create a protocol integration in [The Governance SDK](sdk/governance-sdk.md).
 Integrated protocols within the Governance SDK will be included in the aggregated data served by the [Boardroom API](boardroom-api/boardroom-api.md) and accessible in the Boardroom Portal.

 {% page-ref page="sdk/integrating-your-protocol.md" %}